All Gummed Up: Plot

-The Stooges operate a local drugstore whose landlord, the cantankerous Amos Flint, informs them their lease is about to expire.
-Larry protests that the trio have had their establishment for a decade, and do not want to leave.
-However, their bickering takes a poignant turn when they encounter Flint's elderly wife, Cerina, who is subjected to his harsh treatment.
+The Stooges operate a local drugstore whose cantankerous landlord, the elderly Amos Flint, informs them their lease is about to expire.
+Larry protests that the trio have had their establishment for a decade and do not want to leave.
+However, their bickering takes a poignant turn when they encounter Flint's long-suffering wife, Cerina, who is subjected to his harsh treatment.

 Moved by Cerina's plight, the Stooges offer her shelter in their store's spare room, igniting a chain of events driven by Shemp's inventive idea to create a "Fountain of Youth" serum.
 The trio fervently concoct the serum in their lab, aiming to restore Cerina's youthfulness.
 Despite initial setbacks, their efforts eventually yield success as Cerina undergoes a remarkable transformation.

 With Cerina rejuvenated, the Stooges navigate a comedic exchange with Amos, who is astounded by his wife's newfound beauty.
 In a surprising turn, Amos rescinds his eviction threat and even transfers the store's deed to the Stooges in exchange for a dose of the serum.
-However, their jubilation is short-lived when Amos inadvertently regresses into infancy due to the serum's effects.
+However, the serum's effect on Amos is dire: he regresses into infancy.

-Amidst the chaos, Cerina celebrates her youthfulness by preparing a Marshmallow Jumbo layer cake, leading to a whimsical mishap involving marshmallows and bubble gum.
-The ensuing festivities culminate in a scene where the Stooges and Cerina indulge in bubble-blowing antics.
+Amidst the chaos, Cerina celebrates her youthfulness by preparing a Marshmallow Jumbo layer cake.
+Through a mishap, bubble gum is substituted for marshmallows in making the cake, and the ensuing festivities culminate in involuntary bubble-blowing by the Stooges and Cerina.